fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 The Prometheus instance has a two hours data retention and is configured to scrape all pods in your cluster that have the `prometheus.io/scrape: "true"` annotation.

-To target a specific provider you need to specify it in the canary custom resource:
+To target a different provider you can specify it in the canary custom resource:

 ```yaml
 apiVersion: flagger.app/v1alpha3